dwmkerr/angular-modal-service/README.md

 * `scope`: Optional.
 If provided, the modal controller will use a new scope as a child of `scope` (created by calling `scope.$new()`) rather than a new scope created as a child of `$rootScope`.
 * `bodyClass`: Optional.
 The custom css class to append to the body while the modal is open (optional, useful when not using Bootstrap).
 * `preClose`: Optional.
 A function which will be called before the process of closing a modal starts.
 The signature is `function preClose(modal, result, delay)`.
 It is provided the `modal` object, the `result` which was passed to `close` and the `delay` which was passed to close.
+* `closeOn`: A $rootScope event which will close the modal.
+The default value is `$locationChangeSuccess`.
+A value of `false` can be passed instead of an event to turn this feature off.

 #### The Modal Object